nagasudhirpulla/taming_python/blog/skills/venv_in_projects.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-### Demo Project w
+### Demo Project with virtual environment
-* Each installed python package has a particular version number.
-* Sometimes we may desire to have different version numbers of the same package for different python projects (may be due to compatibility issues).
-* This can be solved by creating a virtual environment and using it in our project
+A sample python demo project with virtual environment is hosted at https://github.com/nagasudhirpulla/sample_python_script_template

+You can download the project files [here](https://github.com/nagasudhirpulla/sample_python_script_template.git)

 ### Introduction
 * A virtual environment has its own python packages isolated from the default system python environment and its installed packages